How is the WooCommerce customer data stored in the database

 Table Name Description

-actionscheduler_actions Information on actions that will be executed by Action Scheduler.
+actionscheduler_actions Information on actions that Action Scheduler will execute.

 actionscheduler_claims Used to perform tasks in the background